honeypieio/shrubcoop.org/content/about-us.md

 **Human Resources:** We ensure the wellbeing of our staff and offer them feedback and support.

 **Trustees:** We are the legal guardians of the Coop, responsible for oversight of risk & compliance, human resources, monitoring & evaluation, funding, and member engagement.

+**Steering Group:** We deal with the day-to-day decision making in the Coop and help to shape project development.

 ***